codefellows/portland-201d3/day11_mon/lab.md

 [**Mon Lab**: Given the rendering method you chose above, add percentage info to your vote count plot, or draw a seprate "percentage vs product name" plot using the same method.]<br>
 [**Tue Lab**: Add percentage info to your vote count plot, as a combined plot.
 Choose a 3rd party library, such as the libraries mentioned above, that lets you combine multiple datasets into one chart.]

-*Time machine - peer into the future!:* On Wednesday a.m., BusMall's marketing department will receive negative feedback from users who want to save their voting progress such that when they refresh the page or restart the browser, they can resume voting, ...<br>
+*Time machine - peer into the future!:* On Wednesday a.m., BusMall's marketing department receives negative feedback from users who want to save their voting progress such that when they refresh the page or restart the browser, they can resume voting, ...<br>
 [**Wed lab**: ...so make your app persistent by saving app state in local storage.
 See details in the "Wednesday" section below.]

 *Time machine - peer even further into the future!:* BusMall is impressed with your app's logic, but wants your app to look good too, with awesome styling, layout, and *CSS animations*...<br>